artemsheludko/flexible-jekyll/_posts/2020-03-27-spelling-rocks.md

   style="height: 486px; width: 100%; border: 0;">
 </iframe>

+(Note: if the embedded spelling game is not working in your browser, go directly to the [app on Glitch](https://glitch.com/embed/#!/embed/spelling-rocks?previewSize=100&previewFirst=true&sidebarCollapsed=true).

 credit: Andy Jackson

 {% if page.license %}license: {{ page.license }} {% endif %}